 I thought once I survived the first year, I would start to feel normal again, but I don’t.
 What do I do?

 So what’s the answer?

 I always think long and hard before I answer these messages.
 I think about what I want to say and how I want to say it.
 That’s not because I haven’t said it many, many, many times before.
 It’s because I know on the other end of that screen is a person, lost in grief, hoping for an easy answer.
-Something like, ‘Oh, at about 552 days after the death, normalcy will resume’ or ‘Don’t worry, things will settle out and you’ll feel like the old you before you know it.’
+Something like, ‘Oh, at about 552 days, normalcy will resume’ or ‘Don’t worry, things will settle out and you’ll feel like the old you before you know it.’
 But those aren’t the answers they’re about to read.

 We’ve also talked about how grief changes our priorities, shatters our assumptive beliefs about the world, and how it’s not just about the primary loss but also the domino of secondary losses we experience.
 I talk about all of those things too.
 Though there are no universals in grief, I ease them into the idea that the ‘before and after’ experience is amazingly common, and we need to be gentle with ourselves as we learn to cope with the person we are now in the life we’re living now.

 In Pauline Boss’s book on Ambiguous Loss, she mentions grieving someone who is still alive but who has had an identity change and is expected by others to be who they used to be.
 (We’ve written about grieving someone who is still alive as well, which you can find here and here).
 This is a sort of subtype of her Type 2 Ambiguous Loss.
 When we mention this and ask for examples in training or workshops for counselors, we often hear the more obvious examples of individuals who are transgendered or people who have significant changes in their faith identity.
 But inevitably, someone in the depths of grief themselves or who has had clients discuss it, says: